bureau14/leveldb/README.md

 LevelDB B14 branch
 ==================

-Current version: 1.14
+Current version: 1.15

 Bureau 14 [LevelDB](http://code.google.com/p/leveldb/) branch with full Windows support.
-This is not an official LevelDB branch, but the branch we use in our [quasardb](https://www.quasardb.net/) product.
+This is not an official LevelDB branch, but the branch we use in our product, [quasardb](https://www.quasardb.net/).

 * Full Windows support: everything builds, all tests pass;
 * [CMake](http://www.cmake.org/) based build